voxpupuli/puppet-bareos/REFERENCE.md

 ### <a name="bareos--console"></a>`bareos::console`

+Manages the bareos console (bconsole cli tool) package and configuration directory.
+Parameters should be configured in the bareos class.
 This class will be automatically included when a resource is defined.
 It is not intended to be used directly by external resources like node definitions or other modules.

 #### Parameters